arhato/ExpenseTracker/README.md

     o Shared Preferences will be used for storing user settings like currency choice, theme choice, variables for app function and other preferences.

+Setup
+  Create a "secrets.properties" file in the root directory.
+  Add "PLACES_API_KEY=[API key]".
+Maps API from Google Cloud was used for this project.